Menoikio

-Menoikio (Μενοίκιο, also known to the local populations as "Bozdakas" and "Bozdas", Greek corruptions of the Turkish name "Boz Dag", which was applied to the mountain by the Turks in Ottoman time, Змийница, Zmiynitsa) is a mountain range in the eastern Serres and western Drama regional units of eastern Macedonia, Greece.
+Menoikio (Μενοίκιο, also known to the local populations as "Bozdakas" and "Bozdas", Greek corruptions of the Turkish name "Boz Dag", which was applied to the mountain by the Turks in Ottoman time, Сминица, Sminitsa) is a mountain range in the eastern Serres and western Drama regional units of eastern Macedonia, Greece.
 The highest peak of the mountain is Mavromata at 1,963 m.

 Geography

 A close view of Mount Menoikio, from its foothills 8 km to the north-east of Emmanouil Pappas.

 To the west, it is connected with the Vrontous mountain range and to the north via the Mavro Vouno mountain to Orvilos.
 Menoikio is mostly composed of marble and is almost entirely deforested.

 The nearest significant settlements are Serres, Nea Zichni, Emmanouil Pappas and Agio Pnevma to the south and Alistrati and Mikropoli to the west and north.
 Otherwise the mountain is among the least populated in the Balkans.